sekocha/pypolymlp/docs/calc_eos.md

 The equation of state for a structure specified in `POSCAR` is calculated using the given polynomial MLP.

 ## Using command-line interface

+The `--eos` option activates the equation-of-state (EOS) calculation.

 ```shell
 > pypolymlp-calc --eos --poscar POSCAR --pot polymlp.yaml
 ```